Why should you take better care of yourself?

 R: Relevant

-It’s more difficult to work toward your goal if it doesn’t align with your values.
+It’s harder to work toward your goal if it doesn’t fit in with your values.
 For example, think about why you want to walk together as a family after dinner.
-Maybe it’s more than just about getting your steps in.
+Maybe it’s about more than just getting your steps in.
 It’s also about spending more quality time together.
 Enjoying time in nature.
 Hearing more about how your kids are doing.

 T: Timely

-When will you achieve your goal?
+When will you reach your goal?
 Think about ways you can organize your schedule to fit it in.
 Make a plan for how you will work up to your goal.
 Then, build a workback schedule to break it down.
-For example, ‘We will walk as a family after dinner 3 days per week by [date].
-To achieve this, we will aim to increase our family walks by 1 each week until we reach our goal.’
+For example, “We will walk as a family after dinner 3 days per week by [date].
+To achieve this, we will aim to increase our family walks by 1 each week until we reach our goal.”

-What if you’re working toward something time-specific like a 5k race?
+What if you’re working towards something time-specific, like a 5k run?
 Build a workback schedule and break down your goals.
-For example, running 1k by this date, 2k by that one, etc.
+For example, aim to run 1k by June 1, 2k by July 1, and so on.

 Start by downloading your free SMART goal worksheet.
-It helps make goals setting easier.
+It helps make goal-setting easier.

 Is one of your goals to kickstart your journey to a healthier lifestyle?
-A dietitian to help guide you towards healthier food choices, or a trainer to help you exercise could help.
-You can find healthcare professionals near you by using the Lumino Health Provider Search tool.
-It’s available to everyone and provides access to a variety of helpful health resources.
+A dietitian could point you towards healthier food choices.
+A personal trainer could help you with an exercise program.
+You can find these and more health-care professionals near you by using the Lumino Health Provider Search tool.
+Anyone can use it to find a variety of helpful health resources.

 This article is meant to provide general information only.
 It’s not professional medical advice, or a substitute for that advice.